 - Affordability.
 If you only have a very limited amount to invest, say £100, then you may prefer to buy silver rather than gold, but you will be paying higher premiums plus VAT, and you would be better off buying one gold sovereign when you have accumulated enough spare capital.

 Investing in Platinum

-- For many years, its price was higher than gold.
-At the time of writing, it was much lower, making it more attractive.
+- For many years, the platinum price was higher than gold.
+At the time of writing, it is much lower, making it more attractive.

 - It does cost slightly more to process platinum than gold, but not vastly more, so premiums are only slightly higher, unlike silver.